TD-Dan/Sunwai/Sunwai.md

     *   Apply simplification rules: e.g., vowel and consonant doubling is removed (`sun + ne -> sune`), (`ta + an -> tan`)
     *   Avoid syllable repetition unless specifically creating an emphasis word (`li li` -> tiny) or an established concept derived from repetition (`sisi` -> number concept).
 *   **Word Length:** Aim for conciseness.
 While not a hard rule, words over 3-4 syllables warrant scrutiny – could a phrase or simpler term work?
+*  **Dictionary Scope:** Avoid creating individual dictionary entries for most NO- prefixed words.
+The general rule of meaning reversal is sufficient.
+Only fundamental or highly common/nuanced NO- compounds (like [[SENO]], [[NOPENE]]) warrant separate entries.

 **Guiding Philosophy:**
 New words should ideally reflect Sunwai's ethos: clarity, elegance, a blend of simplicity and depth, and the goal of "Language is wisdom solidified."